Clara Oswald: Television

 In "Twice Upon a Time", the Doctor encounters Testimony, a futuristic organisation who use time travel to copy people's memories at the moment of death and install them in sentient glass avatars.
 At the end of an adventure, an avatar of Bill Potts restores the Doctor's memories of Clara with a mental image of her telling him not to forget her again.

+In the 60th anniversary special story "The Giggle", the Toymaker depicts Clara as a marionette alongside Amy Pond and Bill Potts, taunting the Fourteenth Doctor by reminding him of companions who died while travelling with him and also caused Donna to decide to stop travelling in time and space before returning home.

 Other media

 Clara (Sophie Downham) appears in a short prelude to "The Bells of Saint John" as a child who talks to the Doctor at a playground.
 The Doctor does not realise her identity, which is revealed to the viewer.
 Coleman also played Clara in "She Said, He Said", an online prelude to "The Name of the Doctor" that breaks the fourth wall.
 The DVD and Blu-ray releases for Series 7 also include Coleman in a solo performance as Clara in the home media-exclusive short "Clara and the TARDIS".